HOW TO GUIDES

 It is really important to keep warm on your bike in the winter as if you are wet and cold you will feel more tired and be less 'frosty' when you need to have quick reactions.
 Specially when you are already riding on more hazardous roads.

 If you put a newspaper inside the front of your jacket it makes a surprising difference on a long cold run.
-It provides insulation and protection against the wind - look at the man in the picture he is just SO warm!
+It provides insulation and protection against the wind.

 (All the rage in Milan - Colin)

 If you have to put leggings or trousers on but already have your boots on (in other words need to add wet weather waterproof trousers perhaps) instead of having to take your boots off, you can put a plastic bag over your boots and then your trousers will slide on over them, old uncle Tom Cobley, the mud, bag and all, and you won't need to take your boots off - wicked!